Your Questions About Solar Energy And Solar Panels, Answered

 How Are Solar Panels Installed?

 A solar panel installer will make sure your shingles or tiles are adequately attached and prepare the electrical wiring to connect to your panel.
 They will install racks to support your panels, and once attached, the panels will nestle into the racking.
 Finally, the installer will connect the inverter and panels to the electrical grid.
+The entire process – installation, permitting, inspection and going live – can take between 2 and 6 months.

 Paying For And Maintaining Solar Panels